Jace Peterson Preview, Player Props: Diamondbacks vs. Dodgers

 - Peterson is batting .215 with seven doubles, four triples, six home runs and 42 walks.

-- In 18.9% of his games this season, Peterson has had at least one RBI.
-He's picked up more than one in 7.2% and driven in three or more of his team's runs in three contests.
+- In 21 games this year (18.6%), Peterson has picked up an RBI, and in eight of those games (7.1%) he had two or more.
+He has also driven in three or more of his team's runs in three contests.

-- He has scored in 24.3% of his games this season, with more than one run scored in 3.6%.
+- He has scored in 27 of 113 games this season, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.